 QE bit.
-The Quad Enable (QE) bit, non-volatile bit, while it is "0" (factory default), it performs non-Quad and WP# is enable.
+The Quad Enable (QE) bit, non-volatile bit, while it is "0", it performs non-Quad and WP# is enable.
 While QE is "1", it performs Quad I/O mode and WP# is disabled.
-In the other word, if the system goes into four I/O mode (QE=1), the feature of HPM will be disabled.
+QE bit is set to "1" before factory shipping, in the other word, the system goes into four I/O mode (QE=1) before factory shipping, and the feature of HPM is disabled.